 This course covers the interaction of Physical Therapy personnel within the physical therapy department, with emphasis on the physical therapist assistant.
 The Physical Therapist Assistant student will be introduced to basic patient care skills.
-These include: use of wheelchairs, crutches, and other assistive devices; body mechanics; patient transfer and positioning; gait training; evaluating vital signs; and other useful advice on patient's/therapist's problems.
+These include: use of wheelchairs, crutches, and other assistive devices; body mechanics; patient transfer and positioning; gait training; evaluating vital signs; and other useful advice on patient/therapist problems.
 The course offers SOAP note documentation principles.
 Prerequisite: PTAT 2400 and PTAT 2210.
-Co-Requisite: PTAT 2410.
+Co-Requisite: PTAT 2560.
 Day: Su.
-Lecture: 1, Lab: 2. ◆
+Lecture: 1, Lab: 2. \blacklozenge exposed to the principles of therapeutic exercise for a number of special exercise programs and activities of daily living with concurrent home programs.
+Prerequisite: PTAT 2210, and PTAT 2400.
+Co-Requisite: PTAT 2240.
+Day: Su.
+Lecture: 1, Lab: 3. ◆